Aurenhardt/CSC690-FinalProject/README.md

     have the time to do so and may just fallback on free assets either from the tutorial or the internat as a whole.

 - Workload:
   - Since I will be going in alone I will be working on all of this at once.
-I, at the writting of this README do not have a partner to review my code and hopefully I find one to do this.
+I, at the writting of this README, do not have a partner to review my code and hopefully I find one to do this.